danielharrell/open-eyes-lect-2017-18/Outline_of_Lecture.md

 But why the lid, exactly?
 Suppose I decide not to trouble myself with the lid, and simply throw the jar to the ground, breaking it open.
-Why isn't this simply another way of opening the jar?
+Why is this not simply another way of opening the jar?

-This question leads to a second answer to our first question.
-When we say the jar is opened, we want the jar to remain a jar: something opened without being broken.
+Well, when we say the jar is opened, it seems we want the jar to remain a jar: something opened without being broken.
 Or to put the point more abstractly: we want the word "opened" in this case to mean that the barrier between the jar's inside and outside has been removed, without the distinction between inside and outside being erased.
-Or still more
-abstractly: we want the word "open" to refer to the sense in which there is continuity, yet at the same time distinctness, between inside and outside.
+Or still more abstractly: we want the word "open" to refer to the sense in which there is continuity, yet at the same time distinctness, between inside and outside.

 But this, then, is the paradox lurking in the word "open".
-For how can there be continuity, yet at the same time distinctness, or discontinuity, between the inside and outside of the jar?
-How can any continuous path from the jar's inside to outside, or vice versa, preserve this distinction rather than erase it?
-After all, if we leave the jar of pickles open, they will sooner or later spoil, as if for nature, even if not for us, there is no difference between an open jar and a broken jar; no real distinction, that is, between inside and outside once the barrier between
+For how can there be continuity, yet at the same time distinctness, *discontinuity*, between the inside and outside of the jar?
+How can any continuous path from inside the jar out, or outside in, preserve this distinction rather than erase it?
+After all, if we leave the jar of pickles open, they will sooner or later spoil. ---As if for nature, even if not for us, there is no difference between an open jar and a broken jar; no real distinction, that is, between inside and outside once the barrier between